fritztwo/fritz2/www/src/blog/posts/yesterday-today-tomorrow.md

 as helpers or playgrounds for future developments.

 This website's URL and the Maven Central repository remain the same!
 As mentioned, these changes are practically transparent to you as a framework user.
-You do not need to change anything inside your projects.
+You do not need to change anything inside your projects, besides removing the outdated repository for *SNAPSHOTs*, and use this
+[one instead](https://central.sonatype.com/repository/maven-snapshots/), if you have not already.

 ## Tomorrow